Writers! Regardless of Where You Stand in the Publishing Game, Enhance Your Social Media Presence.

 Helpful Books: How to Blog a Book by Nina Amir

 We are Not Alone: The Writer’s Guide to Social Media by Kristen Lamb

 Your successful publishing career can take years, but so can publishing via the traditional way, which may never come to pass as the industry is reeling in a downward spiral toward doom.
 I have a friend who self-published because he said he was getting old and he wanted to see his books in print.
 That was his dream.
 What is yours?
 Are you using your social media presence to achieve it?

-Posted on February 26, 2013, in NYC Download, Uncategorized and tagged Facebook, getting published, Kristen Lamb, Nina Amir, NYC writers, Reddit, social media promotion, Tumblr, Twitter, WOW, writers, writing.
+Posted on February 26, 2013, in The Writer's Tower and tagged Facebook, getting published, Kristen Lamb, Nina Amir, NYC writers, Reddit, social media promotion, Tumblr, Twitter, WOW, writers, writing.
 Bookmark the permalink.
 6 Comments.